 How to get gas in Europe- the options

 – Option 2 is to install a refillable gas bottle system.
-From the research we’ve done, this seems to be the best option for us.
+From the research we've done, this seems to be the best option for us.
 Throughout Europe, most countries have easy to use gas refill stations in their petrol stations- especially on motorways.
 You just pull in, get the hose with the nozzle on and refill your tanks.
-Apparently they come with an 80% shut-off safety feature, but be careful- we’ve heard several reports that it can break & the bottles can be overfilled.
+Apparently, they come with an 80% shut-off safety feature, but be careful- we've heard several reports that it can break & the bottles can be overfilled.
 There seems to be two companies to choose from- Gaslow and Gasit.
-We’d only heard of Gaslow before, but found Gasit as we were searching for solutions to our ‘How to get gas in Europe’ debacle.
-We’ll do some further research & let you know which we choose when we return to the UK.
+We'd only heard of Gaslow before, but found Gasit as we were searching for solutions to our ‘How to get gas in Europe' debacle.

 We did try to get a Gaslow system in France.
 They do sell them, but you need a French address and they need to order them in.
 We didn't find anywhere that had a system in stock.
 I think this is true for most places in the UK too, so don't be expecting to drive in and drive away on the same day.

 2019 UPDATE- we have now fitted a Gaslow system into our motorhome– and we love it.

 – Option 3 is to install a fitted LPG tank.
 We thought hard about this option, but for us it mad more sense to get bottles as we plan to visit some of the countries where finding refillable gas is apparently very difficult- like Morocco.
 In these places, we can take one of our refillable gas bottles out, strap it somewhere safe and connect an exchangeable bottle instead that we buy as needed.
 But if you're not planning on doing something crazy, or if you think your gas will last, then a tank might be a good option for you.
 I believe Gaslow do the fitted tanks but I'm sure there will be other companies too.

 4- Use exchangeable gas bottles in each country